 - The online form on this webpage

-- Telephone or hard copy letter to Woodside’s head office or regional offices
+- Send a letter to Woodside's head office or regional offices

-Woodside does not require, and has not in any past case required, affected individuals or communities to permanently waive their legal rights to bring a claim through a judicial process as a condition of participating in a Woodside grievance mechanism.
+Woodside does not require, and has not in any past case required, affected individuals or communities to permanently waive their legal rights to bring a claim through a judicial process as a condition of participating in our grievance mechanisms.

 Woodside would provide reasonable cooperation and seek to participate constructively in the event a claim was brought against us through a state-based non-judicial grievance mechanism.
 Our internal processes should not undermine legal processes nor attempt to supplant Commonwealth law.
 If there is a case of impediment for stakeholders accessing judicial and non-judicial processes, Corporate Affairs will work with the team concerned on an appropriate response.